 The music school, which was initially limited to temporary activities carried out during the summer, gradually took on a structure of its own and became independent from the ‘Musicos sin Frontera’ association.

-Today, Clave de Sur is able to provide free music classes all year round.
+Today, Clave de Sur is able to provide music classes all year round.
 The young people who were involved with the project at the start are now in a position to teach, which means courses can be run all year long for newcomers interested in the project (music classes, both practical and theory, boosting community spirit, etc.).
 Despite now being independent from it, Clave de Sur maintains strong ties with ‘Musicos sin Frontera’ which continues to provide the newer association with willing participants.

 Guasmo Sur, Cooperativa Mariuxi Febres Cordero Manzana 1674 solares 1 y 2Guayaquil